-Children in Early Years Foundation Stage are grouped by age: Nursery classes and Reception classes.
-All classes share a yearly planning cycle which enables children to join at any time in the year and provides the structure and repetition that very young children need.
+Children in the Early Years Foundation Stage are grouped according to their age and/or their experience of school.
+All classes share a three year planning cycle which enables children to join at any time in the year and provides the structure and repetition that very young children need.

 We have developed our Early Years curriculum to meet the needs of young children with profound and multiple learning difficulties, we have used a range of publications to complement the statutory framework for the Early Years Foundation Stage.
 These include;

 - The Developmental Journal for Children with Complex Needs published by The Disabled Children’s Council